biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 ## Comparison Chat

 Here is chart to show the two MOOCs' differences including some aspects not mentioned above.
+The comparison is based on Coursera's specializatons and Udacity's Nanodegrees.
+Both platfroms also offer free courses.

 |                       |Coursera            |Udacity              |
 |-----------------------|--------------------|---------------------|